AngelCerveraRoldan/mine-sweeper/README.md

 ## Todos:

+- [ ] Change tile design to use images
 - [ ] When the user clicks on a bomb
     - [ ] Game is over
     - [ ] All other bombs should be displayed